Chart Color Schemes

 Atwell features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.0% of all households, consisting of 49.6% couples with children, 21.4% couples without children, and 11.9% single parent families.
-Non-family households constitute the remaining 16.0%, with lone person households making up 14.0% and group households comprising 2.0%.
+Family households account for 84.0% of all households, including 49.6% couples with children, 21.4% couples without children, and 11.9% single parent families.
+Non-family households constitute the remaining 16.0%, with lone person households at 14.0% and group households comprising 2.0% of the total.
 The median household size is 3.0 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households